jhallen/exorsim/rload/rload.md

     0x81 - 0xFF <offset> [<sect1> <sect2> <sect3>] <count> <commands> [<skip> <count> <commands>]*
                                      Apply local fixups starting with byte at <offset>

-For fixing up the two byte offset folling 6809 long branches, there are two fixups needed: one of type 0x00 adds the target address to the two bytes and one of type 0x08 subtracts the offset's own address to make it relative.
+For fixing up the two byte offset following 6809 long branches, there are two fixups needed: one of type 0x00 adds the target address to the two bytes and one of type 0x08 subtracts the offset's own address to make it relative.